 Router Pattern for SwiftUI Navigation: Sheets and Full Screen Covers

-In our previous introductory post, we explored the challenges of coupling navigation logic with views in SwiftUI and introduced the Router pattern as a solution.
-Now it’s time to dive in deeper and see how we can extend our Router so that it can present screens using a sheet or full screen cover, rather than only relying on a navigation stack.
+In our previous post, we explored the downsides of coupling navigation logic with views in SwiftUI and introduced the Router pattern as a solution.
+Now it’s time to dive in deeper and see how we can extend our Router pattern implementation so that it can present screens using a sheet, or full screen cover, rather than only relying on push navigation.

 Updating our RouterView to present Sheets and Full Screen Covers